-Trade payables and Trade payables and other current financial liabilities are initially other current recognized at fair value, net of transaction costs, when the Group financial liabilities becomes a party to the contractual provisions.
+Trade payables and other current financial liabilities are initially recognized at fair value, net of transaction costs, when the Group becomes a party to the contractual provisions.
 They are subsequently carried at amortized cost using the effective interest rate method.
 A financial liability is derecognized when the obligation is discharged, cancelled, or expires.